 Today, I want to show you something new, different yet familiar, if you’ve been my reader.
 It’s my digital garden.
 So let’s see what it is, why and where the idea came from.

 A digital garden is a place on the web where you’ll find all kinds of digital bits of information more or less related to each other.
 Like a natural garden, a digital garden is something that grows and changes over time.
 It’s never completely done.
 And just like a natural garden, a digital garden needs some nurturing, or it will slowly die.

 “A growing number of people are creating individualized, creative sites that eschew the one-size-fits-all look and feel of social media.”

 Why create and maintain a digital garden?

-It’s about being transparent with my readers, so they see the fruit of my relentless work and get a better view of where my published pieces came from.
-It’s different from https://numericcitizen.io where I expose the things that make my blogger workflow, but it is close in its purpose: being transparent, open.
+It’s about being transparent with my readers so they see the fruit of my relentless work and get a better view of where my published pieces came from.
+It’s different from https://numericcitizen.io where I expose the things that make my blogger workflow, but it is close to its purpose: being transparent, open.
 This makes me think of this: working with the garage door up.